 The bottom line is that cats don’t give a hoot about privacy when anyone is using the bathroom.
-You might think this is an incorrect statement.
+You might think that this is an incorrect statement.
 After all, think of all the hooded litter boxes advertised to shield your cat from peeking eyes.

-When I Go, You Go, Too
+When I Go, You Go Too

 The truth is, there’s no real science behind it—just speculation.
 It could be a bonding thing.
-They want communal bathroom trips, much like middle school-aged girls in between classes.
+They want communal bathroom trips, much like middle school-aged kids in between classes.
 They feel more connected with you.
 It’s possible that going when you go may make them feel safer in your presence.

 If Bathroom Sharing Is a Problem

 If you just can’t seem to concentrate on the pot when you have judging eyes staring at you, maybe it’s time to relocate the litter box.
 After all, one living, breathing being doing number two is enough—why give them the access?